sudobarre/sudobarre/README.md

 <h1 align="center">Hi 👋, I'm Fede</h1>
-<h3 align="center">A passionate Fullstack developer from Argentina</h3>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=sudobarre" alt="sudobarre" /></a> </p>

-- 🔭 I’m currently working on [Sobrecodigo](https://github.com/GaezOrt/sobrecodigo-api), an open source project.

-- 🌱 I’m currently learning **Kubernetes, CI/CD and Cloud Services.**

-- 👯 I’m looking to collaborate on **any project that has my interest**

-- 🤝 I’m looking for help with **new knowledge about everything and anything!**

-- 👨‍💻 All of my projects are available at [coming soon!](coming soon!)

 - 📫 How to reach me: **fedebarrena@gmail.com**

-- ⚡ Fun fact **You would need to have 42 cups of coffee in a day to get an overdose!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">